 The 7 Best Things to Do in Dhulikhel, Nepal

-Dhulikhel is 30 km east of Kathmandu and can be reached in 2 hours by taking a direct bus from Ratna Park.
+Dhulikel is 30 km east of Kathmandu and it takes around two hours to get there.
+You can go by taxi or take a public bus from Ratna Park.

-The best time to visit Dhulikhel is during the Autumn Season (October-November) and Spring (March-April).
-You get the best views of the Himalayas during these times.
+The best time to visit Dhulikhel is in autumn (October-November) and spring (March-April).
+You have the best chance for clear views of the Himalayas during these times.

-During the monsoon season (June-August), the skies are not clear and you may not get any views at all.
+During the monsoon season (June-September), the skies are not clear and you may not get any views at all.
 Nevertheless, Dhulikhel is a nice place to get away if you are looking for a trip from Kathmandu during the monsoon.
-Just know that there will be no views of the mountains.
+Just know that there may not be any views of the mountains.

 One time, I was there in mid-October, and the skies were still not clear so the weather patterns and views can be a hit and miss even outside the monsoon season.